exeldtarkus/typescript-knex/README.md

 How to Install & Run for Development
 --

-Use stable version of nodejs v.16.16
+Use stable of new nodejs version
 1. Install npm packages
 `npm install`
 2. Run it on you local environment `npm run dev`